 These tips will help you strengthen the 4th pillar of success-Real World Navigation Skills.
 This is learning how to stick to your convictions to eat right while still engaging in your non-vegan environment.

 For decades my family has gathered each summer.
 I was designated as the person to bring and grill the fish or seafood that would go along with the more traditional chicken and ribs.

-Let me start off by saying you do need to judge your own level of resolve or the time you have been eating healthier.
+Let me start off by saying you do need to judge your own level of resolve.
 If you are brand new it may be harder for you to resist.
 That said, here are the steps you can take to survive and thrive at your next BBQ.